• Mental Health

 Stage fright is extremely common, and some experts believe that it is a subset of social anxiety disorder, a condition rooted in fear of judgment and rejection.2 Someone may also have a severe fear of failure or embarrassment.

-Similarly, neuroscientists suggest that it simply might represent the fight-or-flight response: the phenomenon where our body reacts to how it perceives certain dangers.3 During the fight-or-flight response, the amygdala sends the stress response throughout the body, which stimulates epinephrine (commonly known as adrenaline).
+Neuroscientists suggest that stage fright might simply represent the fight-or-flight response: the phenomenon where our body reacts to how it perceives certain dangers.3 During the fight-or-flight response, the amygdala sends the stress response throughout the body, which stimulates epinephrine (commonly known as adrenaline).
 This adrenaline accounts for the physiological symptoms experienced during stage fright.
 The patterns happen so quickly that we don’t recognize when it’s happening until we’re in the middle of it.

 Is Stage Fright Genetic?